SetoKibah/SetoKibah/README.md

-# :wave: Hello, I'm SetoKibah, but most people call me Bradley!
+# :wave: Hello, I'm Bradley!

 - :books: I'm a self-taught programmer, started in December of 2020.
 I have a huge interest in automation in its various forms.
    - Most recently, I've been experimenting with algorithmic trading and working with API's, as well as developing my own machine learning projects and data science components.